-Growing up in the suburbs of Toronto, we would get dinner delivered ever couple weeks when my parents were too tired or busy to cook.
+Growing up in the suburbs of Toronto, we would get dinner delivered every couple of weeks when my parents were too tired or busy to cook.
 In those days the dinner options were limited.
 You either ordered Chinese, or pizza.
 Now, thanks to food delivery services like UberEATS, Foodora, and Just Eat, I can have food from any cuisine at my office or doorstep minutes after placing an online order.

 It seems like a win-win situation for everyone.
 Restaurants expand their reach to customers without having to spend their time on the phone, and customers have access to a wider selection of foods from small family run restaurants as well as the latest trendy spots.
 However, any restaurant should give serious consideration on how use of these food services impacts the delivery experience before signing up to participate.

 There are three factors to consider when deciding if a food delivery service is appropriate for your business.

 When some of my favourite restaurants started to offer delivery service, I was ecstatic.
 No longer will I have to wait in line for my favourite fired chicken or taco.
 However, not all meals can hold up well in the time it takes from the restaurant kitchen to the customers’ door.
 While the drivers/cyclists may carry the food in insulated bags, if the food is meant to be consumed hot, receiving a lukewarm product is disappointing.
 Because we may have prior positive experience from the restaurant, we carry those high expectations over to when we order delivery.
 Similarly, a new customer who is ordering based on positive reviews of a restaurant will have high expectations, and failure to meet or exceed those expectations will result in the experience being viewed negatively.